leouk/VDM_Toolkit/README.md

 Witness annotation useful as a automatic existential-proof discharger through VDMJ interpreation.
 That is, a witness to a record type will be type checked and interpreted; if that succeeds, this is akin to an exitentially quantified variable witness useful for later translation to theorem provers.

 ## experiments
-Colleciton of interesting VDM-SL experiments
+Colleciton of interesting VDM-SL experiments of vaired size and complexity.

-### Asynch
-Attempt to include in VDM-SL what exists in VDM-RT as asynchronous operation calls.
-This needs some extending.

-### Folderol
-Larry Paulson's Folderol theorem prover in VDM-SL.

 ## issues
 Collection of minimal examples highlighting tool issues/errors.
 These were all reported to and fixed by corresponding tool builders.